 Top cloud providers respond to big cloud questions

 What's keeping some CIOs from moving to the cloud?

-This is not to say that Wessel's cloud use experiences have been all sunshine.
+This is not to say that Wessland's cloud use experiences have been all sunshine.
 Even as he's seeking a cloud-based CRM, he's preparing to sever a cloud vendor relationship.
-Again, after the success of Mimecast, Wessel thought it made sense to try expanding cloud use out to Web security and found a cloud provider with a solution to handle antivirus, malware, Web filtering and URL control.
+Again, after the success of Mimecast, Wessland thought it made sense to try expanding cloud use out to Web security and found a cloud provider with a solution to handle antivirus, malware, Web filtering and URL control.

 The security snafus have resulted in some end users not being able to do their jobs.
 So much so that some employees have been given the nod to work outside the Web security app, meaning the technology group has to be more watchful, diminishing that prized IT value add.
 He plans to jettison the cloud solution and do Web security inline "in an appliance-like fashion."

 "I just can't keep spending money on something I hate," Wessland said.
 And it violates his adopted professional oath: First do no harm.
 "The last thing you want is a security solution that's doing more harm than good."